ocaml/opam/master_changes.md

   * [BUG] Ensure the output of opam commands using a column style UI stay consistent accross environment by setting the number of columns to 80 if stdout is not a tty and if the `COLUMNS` env variable is not set [#6244 @kit-ty-kate]
   * Improve the messages when a package is not up-to-date on opam upgrade [#6272 @kit-ty-kate - fix #6270]
   * Use a non-underline uppercase character to denotate the default when asking a question [#6289 @hannesm @kit-ty-kate - fix #6288]
+  * Do not pre-write the answer to questions with the default anwser [#6376 @kit-ty-kate]

 ## Switch
   * [BUG] Fix `opam switch remove <dir>` failure when it is a linked switch [#6276 @btjorge - fix #6275]